-KML offers the possibility of enriching its placemark elements with information bubbles, so-called balloons, which pop up when the placemark is clicked on.
-This is supported by the Import/Export tool regardless of the display form the object is exported in.
+KML offers the possibility of enriching its placemark elements with information bubbles, socalled balloons, which pop up when the placemark is clicked on.
+This is supported by the Importer/Exporter regardless of the display form in which the objects is exported.

-Note: When exporting in the COLLADA display form it is recommended to enable the "highlighting on mouseOver" option, since model placemarks not coming from Google Earth servers are not directly clickable, but only through the sidebar.
-Highlighting geometries are, on the contrary, directly clickable wherever they are loaded from.
+- Note: When exporting in the COLLADA display form it is recommended to enable the "highlighting on mouseOver" option, since model placemarks not coming from Google Earth servers are not directly clickable, but only through the sidebar.
+Highlighting geometries are, on the contrary, directly clickable wherever they are loaded from. - Note: If you want to use the 3DCityDB-Web-Map-Client (see chapter 8 for more details) to visualize the exported datasets (KML/glTF models), the options (the both checkboxes shown in Figure 105) for creating information balloons shall be deactivated, since the 3DCityDB-Web-Map-Client does not provide support for showing information balloons.
+In stead, it utilizes the online spreadsheet (Google Fusion Table) to query and display attribute information of the respective objects.